ssec/polar2grid/doc/source/utilscripts.rst

 center longitude and latitude.

-Once this text line has been output, it can be added to a text file and referenced in any Polar2Grid command line.
+Once this text line has been output, it can be added to a text file and referenced in the |script_literal| command line.
 For instance, if I save the output text grid line to a file named ``/home/user/my_grids.txt``, I can create a GeoTIFF from satellite data by executing a command like this: